Kevin Andrews (politician): 2007 African immigration controversy

+During Andrews' tenure as immigration minister, he reacted to the murder of a young Sudanese-Australian man, Liep Gony, by stating "Some groups of immigrants aren't settling and adjusting into the Australian life as quickly as we would hope.", in reference to media suggestions Gony had been killed in "African gang violence".
+When it emerged that Gony had been murdered by two White Australians, Andrews declined to apologise, stating "I’m not proposing to apologise for saying what people are concerned about."

 In October 2007, Andrews' decision to cut Australia's refugee intake from African nations was described by some critics as racist and a use of the race card to appeal to "racist" voters before the 2007 Australian federal election.
-Andrews defended the decision, saying: "Some groups don't seem to be settling and adjusting into the Australian way of life as quickly as we would hope."

 The Queensland Labor Premier, Anna Bligh, described Andrews' criticism of Sudanese as "disturbing".
 She said: "It has been a long time since I have heard such a pure form of racism out of the mouth of any Australian politician."
 Labor politician Tony Burke described Andrews' decision as "incompetent".
 However, Andrews' actions were applauded by then former One Nation politician, Pauline Hanson.
 In addition members of the Australian community viewed Andrews as responsible for creating a racial tension leading to anti-African sentiment in the community and racially based attacks on Sudanese migrants in Australia.
 Andrews stated in 2011 he did not regret raising the issue.